 |

-The third-party information found within this policy and the related hyperlinks is for general informational purposes only and is not considered legal advice.
+The third-party information found within this policy and the related hyperlinks is for general informational purposes only and is not considered legal or business advice.
 This policy may contain links to third party content, which Walmart does not warrant, endorse, or assume liability for and your reliance on such content is solely at your own discretion.Â